 Travelling across London in a taxi to a client meeting, I start talking with the driver.
 The subject starts with me working in TV and video production (currently for a marketing company), via his (now disconnected) Cabvision set, to successful TV ad campaigns.
-He describes an advert featuring “the guy with the big arse dancing down the street” and how funny he found it.
-I will admit despite the description, my interest had been peaked.
+He describes an advert featuring ‘the guy with the big arse dancing down the street’ and how funny he found it.
+I will admit despite the description, my interest had been piqued.

 On arriving home I sat in front of my laptop.
 After a minute (and some questionable Google searches) I found the advert the driver had described.
-I watched with a wry smile as a bald man with a suit jacket, hot pants and (what I can only assume is) a prosthetic posterior, dances down the street ‘shakin’ his booty’ at passers-by.
+Watching with a wry smile, a bald man with a suit jacket, hot pants and (what I can only assume is) a prosthetic posterior dances down the street ‘shakin’ his booty’ at passers-by.
 I found it funny and perfectly memorable as a concept.
-Suddenly I found myself sighing and closing the tab as Sharon Osborne’s expressionless old/young face was suddenly (and inexplicably) on my computer screen, screeching a tag line.
+Suddenly I found myself sighing and closing the tab as Sharon Osbourne’s expressionless old/young face was suddenly (and inexplicably) on my computer screen, screeching a tag line.

-Finding myself actually annoyed at her inclusion ruining a good concept, I started asking myself the obvious questions… which I have tried to answer below.
+Finding myself actually annoyed at her inclusion ruining a good concept, I started asking myself the obvious questions that I have tried to answer below.
 Hopefully my musings might help agencies, brands and creatives decide whether celebrity endorsement is right for them, or how best to incorporate it.

-The answer in the advert discussed above is nothing except potentially annoying or prompting the phrase “Was that Sharon Osborne?”.
+The answer in the advert discussed above is nothing except potentially annoying or prompting the phrase: ‘Was that Sharon Osbourne?’

-When it comes down to it the only thing a celebrity can buy you (that the right creative can’t) is trust or admiration.
-Is your brand a new start up?
+When it comes down to it, the only thing a celebrity can buy you (that the right creative can’t) is trust or admiration.
+Is your brand a new start-up?
 The right name in the field can often act as an endorsement that your target audience will trust.
-Will your consumers want to say “These are the ones Ronaldo wears”?
-A statement mostly associated with sporting goods and similar areas, a professional aligned with your product can be very powerful.
+Will your consumers want to say, ‘These are the ones Ronaldo wears’?
+Relevant to sporting goods and similar areas, a professional aligned with your product can be very powerful.

-I think the lesson even these areas can learn from the Osborne debacle is ‘don’t shoe-horn a celebrity in to your concept’.
+I think the lesson even these areas can learn from the Osbourne debacle is: Don’t shoehorn a celebrity in to your concept.
 If you have a celebrity aligned, build a concept around their inclusion.

 This is a loaded question.
 There will always be groups who advocate and groups who condemn.
 In my opinion, however, the answer is no. There isn’t a marketing goal that can’t be accomplished with the right concept, strategy and advertising space, as long as you place trust in your idea and execute well.